USTech Small

 We are now at an inflection point, where it seems that not a day goes by without a company or celebrity announcing that they are building a presence in the augmented reality.
 While the buzz can partially be attributed to attention-grabbing headlines, there is a convergence of emerging trends.

-The following trends emerged from our research:
+Trends that emerged from our research:

 • Nearly 50% of the organizations are either building or thinking about building capability for metaverse within the next 2-years